fluxscape/fluxscape-docs/docs/getting-started/workflow.md

     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/nav-1.mp4")}/>
 </div>

 It's simple to create page navigation but the system is also flexible enough to build more complex navigation flows, such as nested navigation.
-Noodl supports state of the art web app navigation, with permalinks and encoding of data in URLs.
+FluxScape supports state of the art web app navigation, with permalinks and encoding of data in URLs.
 Here is a short overview of concepts important for building pages and navigation:

 - The **Page**, **Page Router** and **Navigate** nodes are the essence of the navigation system.
 Learn how to build basic page navigation in this [guide](/docs/guides/navigation/basic-navigation) and more advanced multi level navigation [here](/docs/guides/navigation/multi-level-navigation).